psg-titech/emfrp-repl/README.md

 ## DragonFly
 This is the tested environment.
+Cannot compile for ESP32.

  * DragonFly 6.2.2
  * gcc 8.3

 ## HaikuOS
 This is the tested environment.
+Cannot compile for ESP32.

  * Haiku R1/beta hrev55181+67
  * gcc 11.2